How to Read Ketone Test Strips

 How to Read the Results and What Do They Mean?

 Before diving into this, how do you use a ketone urine strip?
-All you’ve got to try to run your pee on the urine strip and then wait to ascertain what the color will change to or better still, urinate into a clean container and dip the test strip into the urine.
+You can try running your urine on the strip and then waiting to see what colour the strip changes to, or, better yet, urinate into a clean container and dip the test strip into the urine.

-You read the results of your ketone test by watching out for what color the strip changes to.
-Hold your strip under the key, look for that color that matches your strip.
+You read the results of your ketone test by watching out for what colour the strip changes to.
+Hold your strip under the key, look for the colour that matches your strip.

-If the color is dark purple, it indicates that there’s a high level of ketone present in your urine.
-There are cases where the color that shows on your strip is lighter purple to pink areas consistently, so you’re fine.
+If the colour is dark purple, it indicates a high level of ketone in your urine.
+In some cases, the colour that appears on your strip is consistently lighter, with purple to pink areas, so you’re fine.

 Advantages of Reading Your Ketones Through a Strip